chriserin/seq/docs/arrangement.md

 ## Section Attributes

 Each section has four attributes, Cycle Amount, Cycle Start, Start Beat and Cycle Keep.
 Move left and right between these attributes with `h` and `l`.

 ### Cycles Amount / ⟳ Amount

 The number of Key Cycles a section will play is determined by the Cycles Amount.
 This defaults to 1 as a way to force a more considered choice for the sequence.
 The Cycles Amount is the left most attribute and is selected by default when the arrangement view is focused initially, allowing quick selections of higher Cycle Amount values with the `+` key.

 ### Cycles Start / ⟳ Start

-The current number of Key Cycles determines which Overlay is active.
+The current number of Key Cycles determines the active Overlay.
 A section can differ from another section playing the same part by using a different Key Cycle at the start.
 By starting with a key cycle of 2 rather than 1, a part will begin with overlay `2/1`.

 ### Start Beat

 A part does not need to start at the first beat.
 Using the start beat attribute, a section can start at any beat of the part.
 This can be used to inject oddly timed breaks between sections or to create fills at the starts of sections.

 ### Keep Cycles

-If a section is within a group and the group iterates multiple times, it is possible to maintain the Key Cycles between plays within a group.
+If a section is within a group, and the group iterates multiple times, it is possible to maintain the Key Cycles between plays within a group.
 A "✔" as a Keep Cycles value indicates that Key Cycles for that section will persist between group plays.

 For the following arrangement:

 ```
  Section ────────────────────⟳ Amount─────⟳ Start──Start Beat──────⟳ Keep